Ground and neutral: Grounding

-Neutral is a circuit conductor that normally completes the circuit back to the source.
-Neutral is usually connected to ground (earth) at the main electrical panel, street drop, or meter, and also at the final step-down transformer of the supply.
-That is for simple single panel installations; for multiple panels the situation is more complex.
+International Electrotechnical Commission standard IEC 60364 codifies methods of installing neutral and ground conductors in a building.
+These earthing systems arrangements are designated with letter symbols.

-In a polyphase (usually three-phase) AC system, the neutral conductor is intended to have similar voltages to each of the other circuit conductors, but may carry very little current if the phases are balanced.
+In North American and European practice, suitably designed mains-powered portable equipment is permitted to have merely two conductors in their attachment plug (line and neutral), foregoing use of the available earth connection.
+Such appliances are known in the UK as Class-II or double-insulated.

-All neutral wires of the same earthed (grounded) electrical system should have the same electrical potential, because they are all connected through the system ground.
-Neutral conductors are usually insulated for the same voltage as the line conductors, with interesting exceptions.
+Neutral conductors

-Circuitry
+A neutral conductor, in combination with one or more phase line conductors, normally completes a circuit between the source and load.
+In a polyphase (usually three-phase) AC system however, the neutral conductor may carry very little current if the phases are balanced and in some cases may thus not be provided.

-Neutral wires are usually connected at a neutral bus within panelboards or switchboards, and are "bonded" to earth ground at either the electrical service entrance, or at transformers within the system.
+Neutral wires are typically "bonded" to Earth (ground) at either the electrical service entrance, or at transformers within the system.
+An exception to this is found in the IT earthing arrangement.
 For electrical installations with split-phase (three-wire single-phase) service, the neutral point of the system is at the center-tap on the secondary side of the service transformer.
 For larger electrical installations, such as those with polyphase service, the neutral point is usually at the common connection on the secondary side of delta/wye connected transformers.
 Other arrangements of polyphase transformers may result in no neutral point, and no neutral conductors.